ABOUT US

 This year, we decided to feature the Barbour design and will entertain you in their classic edition.

-Join us on our next 2022 or 2023 Kilimanjaro Challenge!
+Join us on our next Kilimanjaro Challenge!

 Our very own Linda Parrish is taking yet another group up to Africa’s highest peak!
 Contact her to get on our mailchimp campaign.